ti-cortex-m4/demo-java-virtual-threads2/readme.md

 The OS scheduler for platform threads is preemptive.
 The OS scheduler uses _time slices_ to periodically suspend and resume platform threads.
 Thus, multiple platform threads executing CPU-bound tasks will eventually show progress even if none of them explicitly yields.

-Virtual threads are preemptive which means that JDK is allowed to preempt as any call to the standard library but the default scheduler does not currently employ time-slice preemption because in the current implementation there is no reason to do that.

-The JVM scheduler for virtual threads _is_ non-preemptive<sup>*</sup>.
-A virtual thread is suspended, only if it is blocked on an I/O or other supported operation.
+Currently, virtual threads can be preempted only at any call to the Java standard library.
+Their specifications allow using time-slice preemption, but the default scheduler does not use this (because the Project Loom team has no reason to do that in the current implementation).
+So now a virtual thread can be suspended, only if it is blocked on an I/O or other supported operation.
 If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task is completed, and other virtual threads experience _starvation_.

-<sub>*see "Modern operating systems", by Andrew S. Tanenbaum and Herbert Bos, 4th edition, 2015</sub>

 ### Write blocking synchronous code in the thread-per-task style

 Blocking platform threads is costly because it wastes a limited resource.
 Various asynchronous frameworks use tasks as more fine-grained units of concurrency instead of threads.
 These frameworks reuse threads without blocking them and indeed achieve higher application scalability.
 The price for this is a significant increase in development complexity.
 Since much of the Java platform assumes that execution context is contained in a thread, all that context is lost once we decouple tasks from threads.
-Debugging and profiling are difficult in such asynchronous applications, and stack traces no longer provide useful information.

 In contrast, blocking virtual threads is low-cost, and moreover, it is their main design feature.
 While the blocked virtual thread is waiting for the operation to complete, the carrier thread and the underlying OS thread are actually not blocked.
 This allows programmers to create simpler yet efficient concurrent code in the thread-per-task style.